osu-cascades/peo-scholarships/README.md

 You should now be able to visit the staging and/or production URLs and sign in with your admin user credentials.

-&copy; 2020 Taylor Slye and Yong Joseph Bakos.
+&copy; 2020 Taylor Slye, Yong Joseph Bakos, and Amber Kolar.
 All rights reserved.